 Prof. Jason Arndt (Department of Psychology)

 Human Memory Lab: Our lab examines the mental processes that underlie human memory.
-Current projects seek to understand the nature of memory errors, the influence of emotion on memory, and how social processes influence memory.
+Current projects seek to understand the nature of memory errors, the influence of emotion on memory, how taking a test (as opposed to just studying) can improve long term memory, and how social processes influence memory.

 Prof. Marcia Collaer (Department of Psychology)